 Who qualifies for a Purple Heart?

-The criteria has changed over time but, at first, the Purple Heart would only be awarded to Army and Army Air Personnel.
+The criteria have changed over time but, at first, the Purple Heart would only be awarded to Army and Army Air Personnel.
 In 1942, the Purple Heart was allowed to then be awarded to Navy, Marine and Coast Guard Personnel.

 Originally the award was given for merit, which typically meant it was for a soldier who was wounded.
-Now the Purple Heart is awarded to those military personnel that has been wounded, killed or died from his injuries.
+Now the Purple Heart is awarded to that military personnel that has been wounded, killed or died from his injuries.
 In other words, “Being wounded or killed in any action against an enemy of the United States or as a result of an act of any such enemy or opposing armed forces.”

 How many Purple Hearts have been awarded?